 Book Tasks

-This Theme Page is mainly for teachers who want to explore beyond the traditional book reports, be it in writing, talking, creating or in digital form.
+This Theme Page is mainly for teachers who want to explore beyond the traditional book reports, be it in writing, talking, creating och in digital form.
 At the end, there is some advice for book reports, too.

 Warm-Up